splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/collector-kubernetes-intro.rst

     <h2>Install the Collector for Kubernetes<a name="k8s-install" class="headerlink" href="#k8s-install" title="Permalink to this headline">¶</a></h2>
   </embed>

-To install the Splunk Distribution of the OpenTelemetry Collector for Kubernetes using the Helm chart, read and follow these docs:
+To install the Splunk Distribution of the OpenTelemetry Collector for Kubernetes using the Helm chart read and follow these docs:

 * :ref:`otel-install-k8s`
 * :ref:`kubernetes-helm-architecture`
 * :ref:`kubernetes-helm-releases`

-.. note:: By default, you'll obtain these :ref:`Kubernetes metrics <ootb-metrics-k8s>`.
+.. note:: By default you'll obtain these :ref:`Kubernetes metrics <ootb-metrics-k8s>`.

 Optionally, you can also: